Questions and answers on the online purchase of tickets from SBB.

 If you wish to pay with a PostFinance Card, you must identify yourself with the PostFinance card reader when registering.
 After a one-time registration process with the reader in the secure PostFinance environment, no further verification is required for payments, and tickets purchased using the SBB Mobile app will be paid for with the registered PostFinance Card.
 For security reasons, PostFinance has set a limit of CHF 500 per month.
 If the limit is exceeded, you must identify yourself with the card reader each time you buy a ticket.

 Debit cards and prepaid cards from other providers are not accepted.
-Purchase on account is not yet possible.

 This can be redeemed directly at sbb.ch/en/buying.
 The promotional code is then only valid for the items shown.